naccdata/sitewide-snapshot/README.md

 ### Pre-requisites

-- User access to all projects you intent to snapshot
+- User access to all projects you intend to snapshot

 ## Usage